subratks93-afk/computer-vision-projects/README.md

-# 🧠 Computer Vision Projects
+# 🔐🔥 AI-Based Surveillance & Fire Detection Projects

 A collection of computer vision and image processing projects focused on real-time applications such as detection, automation, and intelligent systems.